Thousands join US women’s marches despite discord

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: Thousands of women marched Saturday in the US capital and across the country to convey a now-annual message opposing Donald Trump and supporting women's rights, but internal divisions appeared to steal some energy from the rallies.
+WASHINGTON: Thousands of women marched on Sunday in the US capital and across the country to convey a now-annual message opposing Donald Trump and supporting women´s rights, but internal divisions appeared to steal some energy from the rallies.

 As in earlier years, thousands of women joined demonstrations in cities across the United States, and around the world, though most turnouts appeared far short of the earlier women´s events.